open-telemetry/opentelemetry-ruby-contrib/instrumentation/CONTRIBUTING.md

 ### Understand Performance Characteristics

-Instrumentation libraries should be as lightweight as possible
+Instrumentation libraries should be as lightweight as possible and must:

 * Avoid allocating objects unless absolutely necessary
 * Rely on `rubocop-performance` linters to catch performance issues
 * Consider using [microbenchmarks](https://github.com/evanphx/benchmark-ips) and [profiling](https://ruby-prof.github.io/) to address any possible performance issues
+* Provide minimal solutions and code paths

 #### Minimal Solutions are Better